smohan67/instagram-ultimate-bot/README.md

 Directions:

-Download the exe file
-create a folder
-put the exe file in that folder in that folder, create another folder called s
+Download the frontend.exe file, create a folder, put the exe file in that folder, in that folder create another folder called s, then click on the exe file to run it and it will tell u what to do